Skip to main content

 How Water Affects Standard Nylon Paracord

-Nylon 6 and Nylon 6,6 — the polymers used in mil-spec 550 paracord — are hygroscopic, meaning they absorb moisture from their environment.
-This is a fundamental property of the material, not a manufacturing defect.
-Here is what happens when your paracord gets wet:
+Nylon 6 and Nylon 6,6 — the polymers in mil-spec 550 paracord — are hygroscopic, meaning they absorb moisture from their environment.
+This is a fundamental material property, not a defect.
+Here is what happens when your cord gets wet.

 Immediate Effects (Minutes to Hours)